Hannah Sunday Leads Bison with Four Goals

 Both the men's and women's squads appeared regularly in the national top-20 rankings during McBride's tenure, which also featured 43 All-Northern Division selections and 22 All-East players.
 Additionally, three Bears earned CoSIDA Academic All-America honors.

-A goalie on the U.S. National "B" Team in 1993, McBride has become a recognizable face in National Team circles.
-In addition to his duties as the men's Northeast Zone Olympic Development Team head coach, he has served as head coach of the Southeast Zone Olympic Development Program.
-McBride has also spent time as an evaluator and coach at the women's Speedo Top 40 Camp at Harvard.
+A goalie on the U.S. National "B" Team in 1993, McBride is a recognizable face in National Team circles.
+In addition to his duties as the men's Northeast Zone Olympic Development Team head coach, he was recently named the head coach of the Southeast Zone Olympic Development Program.
+McBride has also served as an evaluator and coach at the women's Speedo Top 40 Camp at Harvard.

 Among his many responsibilities with the National Teams, McBride evaluates and coaches the top 16 men from the East Coast to compete for spots on the U.S. National Team.
 He has also coached regional teams comprised of the best Northern California collegiate players and helps the U.S. Junior National Team Coaches bring the best players to represent the U.S. in international competitions.